What is a Log Book?

 The short answer is that it doesn’t need a log book but it’s driver can really benefit by obtaining a log book for it if the car is run regularly in a event that conducts Targeted Scrutiny such as the CAMS NSW Supersprint Championships.
 The greatest benefit is that a car at these events does not need to line up for scrutineering at the start of each event and that’s a saving of an hour each morning and a great reduction in the stress and hassle at that peak time.

-If you have any more questions about this process please email the Championship Scrutineer, Ian Williams
+If you have any more questions about this process please email the Series Scrutineer, Ian Williams